jonathandiep/ITC/README.md

 - Number of bids available for that service request

 ####4.
 Service Bids
-This panel is used for viewing both current and past service bids.
-Each service bid will have the following information:
+This panel is used for viewing both current and service bids.
+Each bid will have the following information:
-- Service heading
+- Title of the service
 - Name of the client requesting the service
 - Status of the service request
-  - Pending
-  - Declined
-  - Accepted
+  - Pending: The client is still in the process of accepting/declining your bid.
+  - Declined: The client has declined your bid.
+  - Accepted: The client has accepted your bid.
-- The price amount placed for the bid on the service request
+- The price amount placed for the bid on the service request (in US dollars)
 - The price rate placed for the bid on the service request
   - Fixed
   - Hourly
   - Needs more information
--

 ### Update profile
+The user can update the following information:
+- First name
+- Last name
+- Password
+- Address
+- Phone number
+The user has two actions available which will take them back to the dashboard once either action is executed:
+- Save profile information
+- Cancel profile changes (if any)

 ### Create a new service request
+The user is required to enter the following information:
+- Title
+- Description
+The user has two actions available which will take them back to the dashboard once either action is executed:
+- Create new service request
+- Cancel creating the service request

+### View of a service request
+The user can view the following information when they click 'view' on a service request in the 'Service Requests' panel of the dashboard page.
+- Title of the service
+- Request created on
+- Status
+- Description
+- List of service providers and their bids
+Each bid in the service request will have the following information:
+- Name of the service provider
+- The rate the service provider is charging (if any)
+  - Fixed
+  - Hourly
+  - Needs more information
+- The dollar amount the service provider is charging (if any)
+- Any note for the client to read
+The user has the option to accept or decline each bid in the service request.
+Their choices will be reflected on the service provider's end in the 'Service Bids' panel of the dashboard page.

 ### Update a service request
+The user can update the following information:
+- Title
+- Description
+- Status
+  - Open
+  - Closed
+The user has two actions available which will take them back to the previous page once either action is executed:
+- Update the service request

-### Close a service request
+- Cancel updating the service request

 ### Bid on a service request
+The user will need to search for an open service request using the search feature provided in the 'Service Bids' panel under the heading.
+Once they reach the search results and there are open service requests available, the user can view one of the service requests and place a bid on the selected request.
+From here the user has two actions available:
+- Place bid: Directs the user to the dashboard page
+- Cancel: Directs the user back to the search results page

-### Update a bid on a service request
+### Updating a bid on a service request
+The user can update their bids (if the bid is still pending) by navigating to the 'Service Bids' panel on the dashboard page and viewing any pending bid.
+Afterwards the user can update their bid information.
+Optionally, they can remove their bid.

 ### Writing a review to a client